oracle-livelabs/database/multipath_windows_mssqlserverworkloads/attach_block_storage_windows_with_multipath_io_enabled/attach_block_storage_windows_with_multipath_io_enabled.md

 10. In the **Format Partition** section
     * **Choose File System**: NTFS
     * **Allocation unit Size**: 64K
-      > Note: SQL Server uses extents to store data.
+      > Note: **Microsoft SQL Server** uses extents to store data.
 Therefore, on a SQL Server machine, the NTFS allocation unit size for hosting SQL database files (including the tempdb) should be 64 KB.

     * Select the **Perform a quick format**